What is chest pain?

 The following are heart-related causes of chest pain:

-- a heart attack, which is a blockage of blood flow to the heart
+- heart attack, which is a blockage of blood flow to the heart

-- angina, which is chest pain due to blockages in the blood vessels leading to your heart
+- angina, which is chest pain caused by blockages in the blood vessels leading to your heart

 - pericarditis, which is an inflammation of the sac around the heart